DSCI-310/DSCI-310-Group-1/README.md

 ```

 ### Build using the Dockerfile
-Alternatively, if the first method does not work, then you can use the following commands to build the docker container and run our analysis in this manner.
+Alternatively, if the first method does not work, then you can use the following commands to build the docker image via the dockerfile and run our analysis in this manner.

 ```
 docker build -t dsci-310-group-1 .